 How to Get a French IP Address

 Using a proxy is probably the easiest way to get a French IP address, but that doesn’t mean it’s the best way.
 As you can read in our best free proxy guide, they’re not always reliable and can leave you defenseless to attacks.
 Your IP address is also exposed, so it can be traced back to you.
-Our how to trace an IP address and VPN vs. proxy vs. Tor comparison explains more.
+Our how to trace an IP address and VPN vs. proxy vs. Tor guides explain more.

 The best choice is to use a virtual private network.
 That way you’ll be under its umbrella of security and privacy.
 Your IP address will be hidden, too.
 You could just pick one of our best VPNs to get the job done, but you should make sure it’s the best choice for France first.

 The most important factor is it has servers in France.
 If there aren’t any, there’s no way for you to get a French IP address.
 Some aren’t good at getting into streaming services, so pick wisely if that’s what you want to do.
 Netflix has a state-of-the-art VPN detection system that only a handful of VPNs can get past, as you can read in our piece on the Netflix proxy error.

 You can use CyberGhost to get a French IP address because 324 of its servers are in France.
 You’ll be protected by good security and your activities won’t be recorded.
 It has decent speeds and unlimited bandwidth.
 Plus, it can get into streaming services, such as Netflix.
 Read our CyberGhost review for an in-depth look at the service.